Injective stabilization of additive functors. I. Preliminaries: The injective stabilization of a finitely presented functor

 where $(p,i)$ is the epi-mono factorization of $f$ and $C := \Coker f$.
 Associated with this sequence we have a diagram of solid arrows

 where: \begin{itemize} \item $F_{0} := \Coker (i, \blank)$;

 \item $\nu : F_{0} \to F_{1}$ is the induced map on the cokernels;

 \item $F_{1} := \Coker (l, \blank)$. \end{itemize} Since the top two rows are exact, the square $T$ is both a pullback and a pushout.
 In particular, the induced map $\nu : F_{0} \to F$ is monic.
-Furthermore, by the pushout property of the square, the induced map between the cokernels of $(p,-)$ and $\nu$ is an isomorphism.
-Pushing that map along the monomorphism part of the epi-mono factorization of $(l, \blank)$, we define $\mu : F \lra (w(F), \blank)$ as the composition of the cokernel of $\nu$ and the arrow parallel to the aforementioned monomorphism.
-Since an arrow parallel to an isomorphism is an isomorphism, we have the bottom isomorphism in the square $M$.
+Furthermore, by the pushout property of the square, the induced map between the cokernels of $(p, \blank)$ and $\nu$ is an isomorphism.
+Pushing out that map along the monomorphism part of the epi-mono factorization of $(l, \blank)$, we define $\mu : F \lra (w(F), \blank)$ as the composition of the cokernel of $\nu$ and the arrow parallel to the aforementioned monomorphism.
+Here we used the fact that an arrow parallel to an isomorphism is an isomorphism.
+Thus, we have the bottom isomorphism in the square $M$.
 Passing to the cokernels, we have the isomorphism on the bottom of the diagram.
 As a result, we have a commutative diagram with exact rows and columns.

-Since the contravariant Hom functor into an injective is exact, both $F_{0}$ and $F_{1}$ vanish on injectives and are therefore injectively stable.
+As we saw in Proposition~\ref{P:rho-defect}, $\mu : F \to \big(w(F),\blank \big)$ is isomorphic to the canonical morphism $\rho : F \to R^0F$.
 Moreover, since the kernel and the cokernel of any natural transformation between finitely presented functors are finitely presented (\cite[Proposition~3.1]{A82}), both $F_{0}$ and $F_{1}$ are finitely presented.
+The next result provides explicit projective resolutions of $F_{0}$ and $F_{1}$.